Discovering Conservation Laws using Optimal Transport and Manifold Learning: Introduction

 \section{Introduction}

 Conservation laws are powerful constraints on the dynamics of many physical systems in nature, and the corresponding conserved quantities are essential features for characterizing the behavior of these systems.
 Through Noether's theorem, conservation laws are closely tied with the symmetries of a physical system and play a key role in our understanding of physics.
 Conservation laws also help stabilize and enhance the performance of predictive models for complex nonlinear dynamics, e.g.\ symplectic integrators for Hamiltonian systems \cite{Hairer2006} and pressure projection for incompressible fluid flow \cite{GUERMOND20066011}.
-In fact, for chaotic dynamical systems, conserved quantities are often the only features that can be successfully predicted far into the future.
+In fact, for chaotic dynamical systems, conserved quantities are often the only features of the system state that can be reliably known far into the future.
 Discovering conservation laws helps us characterize the long term behavior of complex dynamical systems and understand the underlying physics.

 While the conservation laws of many physical systems are well-known and often derived from known symmetries, there are still many instances where it is difficult to even determine the number of conservation laws, let alone explicitly extract the conserved quantities.
 As a historical example, consider the Korteweg--De Vries (KdV) equation modeling shallow water waves.
 The KdV equation, despite its apparent complexity, has infinitely many conserved quantities \cite{doi:10.1063/1.1664701} and is, in fact, fully solvable via an inverse scattering transform \cite{PhysRevLett.19.1095}---a discovery made after significant theoretical and computational effort.
 Developing better general methods for identifying conserved quantities will allow us to improve our understanding of new or understudied physical systems and build more efficient and stable predictive models.